Internment of Japanese Americans: Facilities

+and incarceration, which was even more than the Army devoted to that purpose during that period.
+The WPA was instrumental in creating such features of the camps as guard towers and barbed wire fencing.

-While this event is most commonly called the internment of Japanese Americans, the government operated several different types of camps holding Japanese Americans.
+The government operated several different types of camps holding Japanese Americans.
 The best known facilities were the military-run Wartime Civil Control Administration (WCCA) Assembly Centers and the civilian-run War Relocation Authority (WRA) Relocation Centers, which are generally (but unofficially) referred to as "internment camps".
+Many employees of the WRA had earlier worked for the WPA during the initial period of removal and construction.
 Scholars have urged dropping such euphemisms and refer to them as concentration camps and the people as incarcerated.
+Another argument for using the label "concentration camps" is that President Roosevelt himself applied that terminology to them, including at a press conference in November 1944.

 The Department of Justice (DOJ) operated camps officially called Internment Camps, which were used to detain those suspected of crimes or of "enemy sympathies".
 The government also operated camps for a number of German Americans and Italian Americans, who sometimes were assigned to share facilities with the Japanese Americans.
 The WCCA and WRA facilities were the largest and the most public.
 The WCCA Assembly Centers were temporary facilities that were first set up in horse racing tracks, fairgrounds, and other large public meeting places to assemble and organize inmates before they were transported to WRA Relocation Centers by truck, bus, or train.
 The WRA Relocation Centers were semi-permanent camps that housed persons removed from the exclusion zone after March 1942, or until they were able to relocate elsewhere in the United States outside the exclusion zone.